Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Specification

 A proxy type that allows access to an object across multiple interpreters.
-This cannot be constructed from Python; instead, use the share() function.
+Instances of this object are natively shareable between subinterpreters.

 When interacting with the wrapped object, the proxy will switch to the interpreter in which the object was created.
 This must happen for any access to the object, such as accessing attributes.
 To visualize, foo in the following code is only ever called in the main interpreter, despite being accessed in subinterpreters through a proxy: